bbtfr/activerecord-autoschema/README.md

 TODO
 ---
-1. More column type (:string, :text, :integer, :float, :decimal, :datetime, :time, :date, :binary, :boolean by now), more options (:default, :limit by now) support
+1. More column type (:string, :text, :integer, :float, :decimal, :datetime, :time, :date, :binary, :boolean by now), more options (:default, :limit by now) support.
-2. Works with other gems' migration DSL, like Paperclip's `t.attachement`
+2. Works with other gems' migration DSL, like Paperclip's `t.attachement`.
 3. Find a way to `rename_column`, but not remove then create new one.